The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: Introduction

 where

-where $t>0$ is constant hopping strength, $\lambda$ describes the quasi-periodic hopping strength, positive integer $\kappa$ is mosaic period, $\beta$ is an irrational number, and the parameter $\tau$ is a real number.
-In this work, we only consider the parameter $\tau$ is not larger than $1$, i.e., $\tau\leq 1$.
-In addition, we should remark that there is no extended state in the above model Eq.(1).
-This is because by \cite{Barry1989} (or the mechanism in \cite{xwzl}), the absolutely continuous spectrum which corresponds extended states is empty since there exists a sequence $\{n_k\}$ such that $V_{n_k,n_{k+1}}\rightarrow0$.
-Thus the mobility edges (if any ) would separate localized states and critical states.
-In the whole paper, we take $\beta=(\sqrt{5}-1)/2$ and use the units of $t=1$ for $\kappa>1$ (or $\lambda=1$ for $\kappa=1$).
+Here, $t>0$ represents the constant hopping strength, $\lambda$ describes the quasi-periodic hopping strength, $\kappa$ is a positive integer representing the mosaic period, $\beta$ is an irrational number, and $\tau$ is a real number.
+In this study, we only consider values of $\tau$ that are less than or equal to $1$, that is, $\tau\leq 1$ and integer $\kappa$ satisfies $\kappa\geq2$.
+Furthermore, it is important to mention that the above model (Eq.
+1) does not have any extended states.
+This is due to the fact that, according to \cite{Barry1989} (or the mechanism described in \cite{xwzl}), the absolutely continuous spectrum, which corresponds to extended states, is empty because there exists a sequence $\{n_k\}$ such that $V_{n_k,n_{k}+1}\rightarrow0$.
+Therefore, any mobility edges (if present) would separate localized states from critical states.
+Throughout this paper, we have chosen $\beta=(\sqrt{5}-1)/2$ and used the units of $t=1$.

-It is found that the parity of mosaic period $\kappa$ has important influences on the localization of eigenstates near zero-energy.
-To be specific, if mosaic period $\kappa$ is odd, there is no Anderson localization for arbitrarily strong hopping strength.
-While for even mosaic period, the system undergoes Anderson localization as the quasiperiodic hopping increases.
-In addition, the Lyapunov exponent $\gamma(E)$ and mobility edges are also exactly obtained with the Avila's theory.
-With Lyapunov exponent, we find that, some critical regions in the parameter plane would appear.
+The parity of the mosaic period $\kappa$ has been found to have a significant impact on the localization of eigenstates near zero energy.
+Specifically, if the mosaic period $\kappa$ is odd, there is no Anderson localization for arbitrarily strong quasi-periodic hopping strength $\lambda$.
+However, for an even integer mosaic period, the system undergoes Anderson localization as the quasi-periodic hopping increases.
+Furthermore, the Lyapunov exponent $\gamma(E)$ and mobility edges can be accurately determined using the Avila's theory.
+With Lyapunov exponent, we find that some critical regions in the parameter plane would appear.
 In comparison with the localized states, the spatial extensions of eigenstates and their fluctuations in the critical region are much larger.
 Near localized-critical transition points ($E_c$), the localization length diverges, i.e.,

-where the critical index \cite{Huckestein1990} $\nu=1$.
-Finally, we show that the systems with different parameter $E$ can be systematically classified by Lyapunov exponent and Avila acceleration.
+where the critical index \cite{Huckestein1990} is $\nu=1$, which differs from the $\nu=2$ of the correlated diagonal and off-diagonal disorder model \cite{Flores}.
+Finally, we show that systems with different parameters $E$ can be systematically classified by the Lyapunov exponent and the Avila acceleration.

 The work is organized as follows.
 First of all, we discuss the localization properties of zero-energy states for both odd and even number $\kappa$ in Sec.\textbf{II}.
 In Sec.\textbf{III}, the Lyapunov exponent is calculated.
 Next, with the Lyapunov exponent, we determine the mobility edges and critical region in Sec.\textbf{IV}.
 In addition, Avila's acceleration is also calculated.
 At the end, a summary is given in Sec.\textbf{V}.